-- chairs the CEWG, a) - ensures proper and timely implementation of Group Guidelines on ESG Practices and Reporting on Company level, - provides expertise in the implementation of ESG Policy, c) - shares the CEWG meeting minutes with the GEWG. and d) - jointly with CEWG assesses the materiality of ESG priorities and organizes data collection needed for the Group Annual ESG Report, which he provides to the GEWG.
+- a) chairs the CEWG, - b) ensures proper and timely implementation of Group Guidelines on ESG Practices and Reporting on Company level, - c) provides expertise in the implementation of ESG Policy, - d) shares the CEWG meeting minutes with the GEWG. and - e) jointly with CEWG assesses the materiality of ESG priorities and organizes data collection needed for the Group Annual ESG Report, which he provides to the GEWG.